PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

     ```sql
     SELECT ACTNAME FROM ACT ORDER BY ACT;
     ```
-    the above statement will not work since ACT column is absent from the  SELECT columns; it should be:
+    The above statement will not work since ACT column is absent from the  SELECT columns; it should be:
     ```sql
     SELECT ACT, ACTNAME FROM ACT ORDER BY ACT;
     ```